-Ladonna Freidheim, our founder, is passionate about inclusion, dance, science, and joy!
+Ladonna Freidheim, founder of ReinventAbility, is passionate about inclusion, dance, science, and joy!
 She is a formally trained dancer, experienced arts administrator, adaptation and disability inclusion specialist.
 Ladonna grew up dancing.
 After a degenerative disability ended her ballerina life, she recovered from surgeries with paralympic athletes who introduced her to disability culture.
 With the aid of braces and a cane she is able to navigate the world most of the time, but it is Ladonna’s wheelchair that has restored her dancers soul.
 A masters degree in occupational therapy contributes considerable expertise to her work adapting choreography and promoting inclusion.
 In 2006 Ladonna joined Dance>Detour, the first physically-integrated performance company in Chicago.
 She currently performs with the MOMENTA Dance Company.
-Ladonna has been nominated for a 3Arts Award, is a Make A Wave recipient, was appointed to a dance panel by the National Endowment For The Arts, and serves on the See Chicago Dance Board of Directors.
+Ladonna is honored to be receiving a 2023 Leadership in Dance Award, has been nominated for 3Arts Awards in dance and education, is a Make A Wave recipient, was appointed to a dance panel by the National Endowment For The Arts, serves on the See Chicago Dance Board of Directors and the Chicago ArtsEd Leadership Committee.
 Additional information on LinkedIn

 Jonathan St. Clair, Instructor (pictured right) is an experienced Hip-Hop, Break Dance, and Beat Box performer and instructor.
-He joined ReinventAbility this year as Co-Leader of our new adaptive hip-hop project..
+He joins ReinventAbility as an adaptive hip-hop instructor..

 Mia Coulter, Assistant Teacher (pictured right), trained and performed with Dance>Detour.
-She brings a unique perspective and enjoys bonding with her students.
+She brings the unique perspective of having been homeless as a child and growing up in an institution for young people with disabilities.
+With ReinventAbility, Mia returned to that institution as a paid dance instructor to share her experience and success story.
 Mia has been with ReinventAbility since 2013.

 Erica Brown, Teacher's Aide (pictured left), is a graduate of the ReinventAbility ICRE internship program.
 She attended our inaugural program in 2013 as a participant and has been dancing with us ever since.

 Melissa Sallée, was one of the founding member of the ReinventAbility Board of Directors.
-Sallée is the former Assistant Director of Dance>Detour, Chicago’s first dance company comprised of multi-talented artists with and without disabilities.
+Sallée is the former Assistant Director of Dance>Detour.
 She also served as Artistic Director of Élan Dance Company.
-Sallée trained in classical ballet with Maria Tallchief, Ballet Chicago, Sherry Moray, and Salt Creek Ballet.
-She has worked full-time as an artist since she was fifteen-years-old.
+Sallée trained in classical ballet with Maria Tallchief at Ballet Chicago and the Salt Creek Ballet.
 Her introduction to professional choreography began with staging period pieces focused on authenticity.
 As her ideas about movement expanded, Sallée found her true passion in making movement for everyone, regardless of physical or mental barriers.
-As a former member of Civil Air Patrol and parent of two officers in training, she was the driving force behind the ReinventAbility veterans workshops.
+As a former member of Civil Air Patrol and parent of two military officers in training, she was the driving force behind the ReinventAbility veterans workshops.